Joe Cornish

-Joseph Murray Cornish (born 20 December 1968) is an English comedian and filmmaker.
+Joseph Murray Cornish (born 20 December 1968) is an English comedian, and a film and television show maker.
 With Adam Buxton, he forms the comedy duo Adam and Joe.
 In 2011, Cornish released his directorial debut Attack the Block.
 He also co-wrote The Adventures of Tintin with Steven Moffat and Edgar Wright, and Ant-Man, with Wright, Adam McKay, and Paul Rudd.